BlackBerry to buy WatchDox to bolster data security

 Earlier this year, BlackBerry Chief Executive John Chen said he saw a part of the company's targeted software revenue growth in the current fiscal year coming from acquisitions of companies that will allow it to sell more value-added services.

-Chen is boosting BlackBerry's software and service offerings in an effort to offset declines from its smartphone business, which has been eroded by competition from the likes of Apple and Samsung Electronics Co.
+Chen is boosting BlackBerry's software and service offerings in an effort to offset declines from its smartphone business, which has been eroded by competition from the likes of Apple (AAPL.O) and Samsung Electronics Co (005930.KS).

 Last year, BlackBerry bought Secusmart, a privately-held German firm that specializes in voice and data encryption used by the German government and other customers.
 In September, it acquired Movirtu, a British-based tech start-up whose software allows users to have two phone numbers on the same device with a single SIM card.